Manby/Turing-Machine/README.md

 ## Simulation
 Each **step** of the machine consists of 4 parts:
-1. Read the current cell and find the appropriate transition instruction
+1. Read the current cell and find the corresponding transition instruction
 2. Write the new string
 3. Transition to the next state
 4. Move the read-write head

-The read-write head will turn **red** if it is in a situation that has no transition function defined.
+The read-write head will turn **red** if it is in a situation with no defined transition function.

 The read-write head will turn **green** if it reaches an accept state.